robert-pinochet/01-linear-regression/README.md

 # About the project

-A simple project while i´m studying linear regression analysis with the wine dataset from kaggle (a toy dataset).
+A simple project while i´m studying linear regression analysis with the auto-mpg dataset from kaggle (a toy dataset).

-About Babies Dataset: contains physicochemical and sensory data about red and white variants of Portuguese "Vinho Verde" wine.
-The goal is typically to predict wine quality based on physicochemical tests.
+About Wine Dataset: The Auto MPG dataset contains information about cars from the late 1970s and early 1980s, with the goal of predicting fuel efficiency (MPG).
+It includes features like cylinders, horsepower, weight, acceleration, and model year.
+It's commonly used for regression tasks and learning data analysis techniques.

 Project Structure:
- - It is structure on 2 folders:
+ - It is structured on 2 folders:
     1. 01-datasets: where all the datasets used are.
     2. 02-notebooks: where all the notebooks for the analysis are.